nprapps/dailygraphics-next/readme.rst

 What does it do?
 ----------------

-All the good stuff from the original rig, plus:
+All the good stuff from the classic rig, plus:

 * Live reload of JS/CSS/HTML in the preview page
 * Build errors shown in the browser console, to minimize context switching
-* Create and deploy graphics directly from the web UI, not the command line
+* Create and deploy graphics directly from the web UI, not just the command line
 * Modern JS tooling, including Babel for new JS features and source maps for easier debugging
 * Improved Sheets integration, including typecasting for numerical/boolean values